 Being a #TrainOperator for @NYCTSubway I thought I have seen it all but this can’t be real @ClaytonGuse @progressiveact @danrivoli @danrivoli @dahvnyc @ScooterCasterNY @s_nessen @AvaPittmanTV @Ykaner89 pic.twitter.com/RB6zadM9BQ

 — Gomez (@TripleG_RTO) August 9, 2020

-The snake is reportedly an eastern rat snake, a non-venomous species that eats rats (ironically enough).
+The huge snake is reportedly an eastern rat snake, a non-venomous species that eats rats (ironically enough).
 The species can grow up to be 7 feet long, and judging by context cues in the video, this specimen is probably somewhere in the ballpark of 6 or 7 feet.
 As literally everyone knows, the NYC subways system is teeming with rats, so if a wild snake was loose in the city, the subways would be a great place for a large snake to find lots of potential meals.
 Ultimately, it’s probably someone’s pet that escaped, but it’s equally possibly that someone (possibly the commuter in the background) owns this snake and took it onto the subway platform for shock value.
 There’s a reason nobody is screaming or even seems phased by this in the video.
 That’s just how things are on the NYC subway system.
 I do wish I knew which station this was, but the train operator wasn’t sure where this was filmed (different articles state different things, so I’m not 100% sure if the train operator filmed this, or someone just submitted this video to the train operator to post).
 Either way, add snakes to the list of urban legends of creepy things that live in the New York City underworld.